-Named after a Book of Mormon word meaning “honeybee,” Deseret was a region in the southwestern United States claimed by Mormons who sought to govern themselves.
-Their proposed state took all of modern day Utah and parts of several other states.
+Named after a Book of Mormon word meaning “honeybee,” Deseret was a region in the southwestern United States claimed by Mormons who sought to govern themselves [PDF].
+Their proposed state took all of modern-day Utah and parts of several other states.

-However, a shadow government of Mormon elders were hopeful to one day resurrect the Deseret idea.
-They secretly met after each legislative session for the next twenty years and rewrote the day’s new laws under the “State of Deseret” name.
+However, a shadow government of Mormon elders was hopeful to one day resurrect the Deseret idea.
+They secretly met after each legislative session for the next 20 years and rewrote the day’s new laws under the “State of Deseret” name.

 Franklin wasn’t the only region with a bid to become the 14th state.
 In 1776, the failed colony of Vandalia (modern day West Virginia, western Pennsylvania, and eastern Kentucky) tried to reform itself the State of Westsylvania.